spadechaser/talentyard/README.md

 The naming convention for PRs would be `[category]-[name]:[title of tasks]`. category could be Feature, Bug-Fix, Documentations.
 E.g. Feature-Praise:authentication-context-proviver

+### Using Storybook
+To enhance the development experience and streamline component testing, we have integrated Storybook into this project.
+Follow these steps to get started with Storybook:

+Ensure you have Node.js and npm installed on your system.

+Install Storybook globally (if not already installed) using npm:

+Run
+`npm install`

+In the development directory of the project, run the following command to start Storybook:

+`npm run storybook`

+Storybook will start running at http://localhost:6006 by default.
+You can access it in your web browser.

+Create .stories.js files in your component directories to document and visualize your components in Storybook.

 ### TEAM

 - [Augustine](https://github.com/annonymousauthority) - Owner